 OK, but what if everybody is wrong?
 Really – what if everyone thinks things are one way, when they are actually another?
 Is that possible?
 What if people are all looking in one direction while the answer lies in another?
 Has there ever been that kind of mass delusion in history?
 Of course there has been – that’s a central theme in the history of science.
 People believe something fundamental for generations.
 It’s obviously wrong, but nobody can see it.
 The first one who points this out is attacked.
 Others speak up and say wait a minute, we should check this out and see if it’s true.
 They do, and it is.
 And then everybody says “Whocoulddaknowed?”

 Most of us scoff at that kind of profound ignorance as if we were invulnerable to the same folly.
 But I’m telling anyone who will listen – it’s not the tobacco that is sickening and killing millions.
+It turns.

-I realize that tying those profound historical delusions to a delusion about Tobacco, even if it could be demonstrated, may seem trivial in comparison, but if anything the effect of the delusion about Tobacco has had greater impact than any of those mass delusions just cited.
+I realize that tying those profound historical delusions to a delusion about Tobacco, even if it could be demonstrated, may seem trivial in comparison, but if anything the effect of the delusion about Tobacco has had greater impact on human life than any of those mass delusions just cited.
 That’s because of our profound collective delusions about tobacco, carefully cultivated by the tobacco industry to shield itself from accountability, have allowed millions of completely preventable deaths in the past and the dying will continue long into the future because of our willful collective ignorance.

 So, I’ll ask again, what if most of the damage being caused by Tobacco products is actually being caused by pesticide residues that contaminate the Tobacco products?
 The tobacco products, the manufactured crap, not tobacco itself.
+What if smoking tobacco, just tobacco, no contaminants, is OK?
+Gasp.

 Pesticides fall into a class of chemicals defined as “toxic substances” in a wide range of environmental and consumer protection regulations and statutes.
 In every state, there are statutes that empower local, county-level health officials to act when toxic substances threaten local public health.
 Yes there are pre-emption laws that forbid local communities from imposing greater restrictions on pesticides than state laws do, but in this case we’re talking about local communities using existing state laws on toxic substances in consumer products that, if detected at the any level, can trigger local action by public health authorities without waiting for permission from the state.
 This strategy may need tweaking in many communities, but because state and federal lawmakers have been incredibly (and perhaps in some cases deliberately) sloppy in writing tobacco product regulations I believe that tobacco product pesticide contamination opens a big wide door for local control.